Fixed or variable mortgage rate? To fix or not to fix, that is the question.

 The bizarre thing is that fixed rates are usually a better choice for mortgage holders than a variable rate mortgage, even before you compare fixed versus variable rates savings, because they are less risk.

 For most people the certainty of knowing the payment at the end of the month won’t rise for 5, 10 or even 20 years far outweighs the risk that they might end up paying more than the going rate at some point.

 This certainty has real value if you want to make sure you don’t get into financial trouble and would usually come at a premium.
 In fact that’s why fixed rates usually are more expensive than variable, they are effectively ‘insured’ or ‘hedged’.

 |APRC at LTV < 50%||Avant Money||Haven Mortgages||AIB Mortgage||EBS Mortgage||Permanent TSB||Bank of Ireland||ICS Mortgages||Finance Ireland||Bank of Ireland (Re-fixing)|

-In today’s upside down world though fixed rates are actually discounted versus variable rates.
+In today’s upside down world though long term fixed rates are actually discounted versus short term fixed rates.
 This is mainly due to banks wanting to keep existing customer rates high.

 There are still a couple of things to watch out for though with fixed rates.
 As well as the chance you could end up paying more if rates fall, you can also be penalised if you want to payback early.